The Wonderlic Test in 2026: Format, Score, and How to Pass

 Day 5 (45 minutes plus the test).
 Light review.
 Re-read the math shortcuts.
 Sleep early.
 Go in expecting to skip 2 or 3 hardest items, not solve every question.

 The biggest mistake candidates make in prep is studying without taking timed full-length tests.
 The Wonderlic is a pacing test more than a knowledge test.
 Untimed prep teaches you to solve the problems; only timed prep teaches you to skip the right ones.
+For four worked sample questions and a 5-day prep plan that mirrors the real timer, see Wonderlic Practice Test 2026: Free Sample with Walkthroughs.

 How to actually pass: the question-skipping rule